grantj-re3/PineBox/README.md

 - Functions containing *var* variables
   * [Trendoscope | Thinking in Pine - Functions Containing Var Variables | 2023](https://www.tradingview.com/chart/BTCUSDT/HG5hV7EF-Thinking-in-Pine-Functions-Containing-Var-Variables/)

+### Gotcha: The "Incorrect param token" warning

+This is due to an empty `//@param` compiler annotation or one where the variable name following `//@param` does not match a function argument.
+See *Compiler annotations* above.

 ### Gotcha: Time and time zones